mennaElbadry70/personalProfile/README.md

-  Personal profile page on social media using HTML and CSS
+  Personal profile page on social media using HTML and CSS using certain elements provided by Bootstrap